mkhaled87/pFaces-OmegaThreads/README.md

 Here, we assume you will be using a Linux or MacOS machine.
 Commands will be slightly different on Windows if you use Windows PowerShell.
 We tested this on Linux, on MacOs and on Windows using WSL.

-First, make sure to configure Docker to use all of the resources available (e.g., all CPU cores).
-Otherwise, OmegaThreads will run slower than expected.
-Also, in case you are using a GPU, make sure to pass-through the GPU in Docker.
-See this [guide](https://docs.docker.com/config/containers/resource_constraints/).
+First, make sure you have docker installed (see Docker installation guide for: [MacOS](https://docs.docker.com/docker-for-mac/install/), [Ubuntu Linux](https://docs.docker.com/engine/install/ubuntu/) or [Windows](https://docs.docker.com/docker-for-windows/install/)).
+Also, make sure to [configure Docker to use sufficient resources](https://docs.docker.com/config/containers/resource_constraints/) (e.g., enough CPU cores).
+Otherwise, OmegaThreads will run slower.
+In case you are using a GPU, make sure to expose the GPU to Docker.

 Download the Dockerfile:
 ``` bash